+VLFBERHT+ | Robotics

 Military and Defense

 Air-gapped deployment.
 No cloud dependency.
 Governance certificates generated and verified entirely on-device via secure enclave.
-PES safety parameters are hash-locked at mission assignment -- they cannot be modified by any command received during active operation, including commands claiming to originate from authorized controllers.
-Patent 34 social engineering detection intercepts false authority and urgency injection at the lifecycle governance stage.
+Safety parameters are hash-locked at mission assignment—they cannot be modified by any command received during active operation, including commands claiming to originate from authorized controllers.
+Social engineering detection intercepts false authority and urgency injection at the lifecycle governance stage.
 Post-mission audit logs are cryptographically sealed and verifiable without network access.

 The operator is part of the safety system.
 Until they aren't.

 When robots work correctly for weeks, operators stop checking.
 Acceptance Rate climbs toward 100%.
 Time-to-Accept drops to milliseconds.
-When the system eventually produces an error, the operator's Skill Preservation Index has degraded alongside their attention.
-Patent R12 monitors this degradation and restores it before that moment arrives.
+When the system eventually produces an error, the operator's intervention readiness has degraded alongside their attention.
+Ulfberht monitors this degradation and restores it before that moment arrives.

 Operator complacency dashboard — Operator 7, Station C

 Friction injection active.
-Operator 7 sees mandatory 4s evaluation window on all KRS > 0.5 actions.
+Operator 7 sees mandatory 4s evaluation window on all high-risk actions.
 3 verification challenges queued for next shift.
 Supervisor: Chen, M. Notification sent 14:18 UTC.

 <2ms